Ryankearns9/DigComm_Lab3/README.md

 #### Mixer
 ![alt text](https://github.com/Ryankearns9/DigComm_Lab3/blob/main/img/Mixer.PNG)

 The mixer module consists of the modulated signal being multipled by a cosine value.
-The resulting output frequency is $f_cosine+f_mod$.
+The resulting output frequency is $f_{cosine}+f_mod$.
 This gives the cosine value the property of being the carrier frequency.
 As the previous section details the modulation frequecy output being +/-$f_delta$, we know that the final frequency will be given as $f_cosine+X[N]*f_delta$.

 ##### Signal Generator
 ![alt text](https://github.com/Ryankearns9/DigComm_Lab3/blob/main/img/MixingSource.PNG)